Industrial Society and Its Future: Aftermath

 Kaczynski had intended for his mail bombing campaign to raise awareness for the message in Industrial Society and Its Future, which he wanted to be seriously regarded.

 With its initial publication in 1995, the manifesto was received as intellectually deep and sane.
 Writers described the manifesto's sentiment as familiar.
 To Kirkpatrick Sale, the Unabomber was "a rational man" with reasonable beliefs about technology.
 He recommended the manifesto's opening sentence for the forefront of American politics.
 Cynthia Ozick likened the work to an American Raskolnikov (of Dostoevsky's Crime and Punishment), as a "philosophical criminal of exceptional intelligence and humanitarian purpose ... driven to commit murder out of an uncompromising idealism".
 Numerous websites engaging with the manifesto's message appeared online.

 Kaczynski's effort to publish his manifesto brought him into the American news more than the bombings themselves.
 The manifesto was widely spread via newspapers, book reprints, and the Internet.
 Ultimately, the ideas in the manifesto were eclipsed by reaction to the violence of the bombings, and did not spark the serious public consideration he was looking for.

 Linda Patrik, the wife of Ted's brother David Kaczynski, suspected Ted had written the manifesto because she recognized his linguistic mannerisms, and she told her husband about her suspicions.
 At first, he disbelieved that his own brother could be the author of the manifesto, but upon comparing the previous letters that they shared, he found evidence: one of Ted's mannerisms was found in one of the letters that they exchanged, just as it was written in the manifesto.
 Upon this discovery, David notified the FBI.

+Later, a judge granted the FBI a search warrant to Kaczynski's Montana cabin on the basis of linguistic evidence.
+FBI agents identified a number of correlations between the manifesto and Kaczynski's letters to his brother and mother, including an idiosyncratic use of the idiom "You can't eat your cake and have it, too", an apparent reversal of the more common phrase.